 Something similar happens with the mind.
 Just as software can be out of date, sometimes our thinking strategies are in need of an update.
 While knowledge is important as it alerts us to new possibilities, application is also essential.
 Like the example of physical fitness; it might be nice to know that there are better ways to lift a box, but it’s also necessary to identify and practice better technique in order to develop the necessary muscle tone.

-bodymindself is an applied psychological approach based on relational principles found in fields such as ecological psychology, cybernetics, systems theory, dialogical thinking, enactivism and theories of embodiment within cognitive science and research psychology.
+bodymindself is a type of integrative experiential psychotherapy.
+It is an applied psychological approach based on relational principles found in fields such as ecological psychology, cybernetics, systems theory, dialogical thinking, enactivism and theories of embodiment within cognitive science and research psychology.

 To help understand what’s happening and to create meaningful change, the bodymindself approach is an integrative one, drawing on evidence-based research and methodology from cognitive-behavioural therapy (CBT), systemic psychotherapy and the therapeutic meditative traditions of hypnotherapy (particularly Ericksonian psychotherapy) and mindfulness-based cognitive therapy (MBCT).